Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

-= WIP =
+= WIP 2.3.13 =
 - Added a new feature to enable per-product customized email notifications.
 [Documentation](https://wp-express-checkout.com/per-product-email-customization-feature/)
 - The order summary (in the orders menu) now shows the product thumbnail (if available).
 - Added a new utility function 'get_order_data_in_array_format' that can be used to retrieve an order data in array format.
-- More disable funding options added in admin settings.
+- Added more 'disable funding' options in the settings menu.

 = 2.3.12 =
 - The WooCommerce integration has been updated to make it compatible with the latest version.